Managing Violations to Ignore rules

 - In the SQL Assurance detail view, click Manage Violations to Ignore Rules.

-The Manage Violations to Ignore Rules view is displayed. - (Optional) To filter the VTI rules displayed, click View settings.
+The Manage Violations to Ignore Rules view is displayed. - (Optional) To filter the VTI rules displayed, click Add filter.

-For more information, see Filtering the Violations to Ignore rules. - Click Save Workspace to save the changes to the workspace.
+For more information, see To filter the Violations to Ignore rules. - Click Save Workspace to save the changes to the workspace.

-to save all the changes to the Manage Ignore Rules view.
+Click Save changes to save all the changes to the Manage Violations to Ignore Rules view.

 - In the Product Tools perspective, select a Manage Violations to Ignore Rules view.